Emosapien

 In many settings, progress notes are the “shareable” clinical record, while psychotherapy notes (when used) are the clinician’s separate, more private process notes.
 If your practice uses psychotherapy notes, keep them clearly separated from the progress note to reduce accidental oversharing and to keep documentation clean.
 (Check your local requirements and organizational policy.)

 • SOAP notes: Best when you want a structured clinical flow from presentation → observation → clinical impression → plan.
+Works well in high-documentation environments like community mental health.

 • DAP notes: Best when you want something slightly lighter than SOAP, but still clinically grounded.
+Common in private practice for individual therapy.

 • BIRP notes: Best when the session is intervention-heavy and you want to clearly show what you did and the client’s response.
+Frequently expected in intensive outpatient programs.

 • GIRP notes: Best when you document closely against goals and need to map notes to your treatment plan templates.
+Preferred by many insurers for utilization review.

 Template 1: SOAP (template + example)